Taking action through a “personal grievance”: Overview

 Reimbursement: Getting back lost wages or money

 If the Employment Relations Authority decides you’ve lost wages or other money as a result of what your employer did, the Authority must order the employer to reimburse you for this, up to a maximum of three months’ ordinary time wages, although the Authority has a discretion to award you more.
-The amount that you would otherwise be awarded can be reduced if you contributed to what happened.
+The amount that you would otherwise be awarded can be reduced if they decide that you contributed to what happened.

 Compensation for emotional stress and other effects